 [B.] C. When the resident's needs significantly change and the level of service provided needs to be increased or decreased, the resident agreement shall be amended by the parties to reflect the changes in services being provided and any applicable increase or decrease in charges.

+D. For all resident agreements, additional charges may not incur after the death of the resident.

 10.07.14.26

 .26 Service Plan.

-A.
+A. Service Plan Development.

 (1) The assisted living manager, or designee, shall ensure that all services are provided in a manner that respects and enhances the dignity, privacy, and independence of each resident.